antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Warn when code does not work across all platforms

 This last one is a doozy!
-I won't go into all of its intricacies here (look forward to a future blog post on that topic).
+I won't go into all its intricacies here (look forward to a future blog post on that topic).
 But the purpose of warnings here is to let you know that the APIs you are calling may not work on all the targets you are building for.

-Lets say I have an app that runs on both Linux and Windows.
+Let's say I have an app that runs on both Linux and Windows.
 I have a method that I use to get the path to create log files under and it has different behavior based on where it is running.

 ```csharp
 private static string GetLoggingPath()